Side effects of radiotherapy for mouth and oropharyngeal cancer

 - Ask your doctor about gels or lozenges that stimulate saliva and artificial sprays.

-Having a dry mouth can become a longterm side effect of radiotherapy.
+Having a dry mouth can become a long term side effect of radiotherapy.
 Speak to your doctor if this is a problem for you.

 This can develop during treatment.
 Doing regular mouth care and using mouthwashes can help.
 Speak to your doctor or specialist nurse if you have bad breath.